Colonial Knife Corp, a USA Knife Company since 1926

-When Colonial created its first pocket knife in 1926, they knew it would become an industry standard.
-Today, Colonial is proud to manufacture the highest quality in precision cutlery that can only come from nearly a century of knife making experience.
+When the Paolantonio brothers founded Colonial Knife and created its first pocket knife in 1926, the three knew it was destined to become an industry standard.
+Today, Colonial is proud to manufacture the highest quality in precision cutlery--quality that can only come from nearly a century of knife making experience.
 That’s why Colonial is able to offer a lifetime warranty on all its products.
-Today, Colonial continues to push everyone its manufacturing boundaries, though the use of innovative technologies and breakthrough metal research which requires a powerful position along with creative thinking.
+Today, Colonial continues to push the industry to its manufacturing boundaries.
+Through the use of innovative technologies and breakthrough metal research, Colonial Knife thrives in the outdoor products industry; a feat which requires a powerful position along with creative thinking.
 It’s the perfect confluence of art and science-the kind of performance you’ll find at Colonial, and the type of ”pushing the envelope“ that has made Colonial an industry leader.

 The Paolantonio Brothers